WAITR SHAREHOLDER ALERT: Faruqi & Faruqi, LLP Encourages Investors Who Suffered Losses Exceeding $50,000 In Waitr Holdings Inc To Contact The Firm

-New York, New York--(Newsfile Corp. - October 18, 2019) - Faruqi & Faruqi, LLP, a leading national securities law firm, reminds investors in Waitr Holdings Inc. (NASDAQ: WTRH) ("Waitr" or the "Company") of the November 26, 2019 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.
+New York, New York--(Newsfile Corp. - October 22, 2019) - Faruqi & Faruqi, LLP, a leading national securities law firm, reminds investors in Waitr Holdings Inc (NASDAQ: WTRH) ("Waitr" or the "Company") of the November 26, 2019 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.

 Faruqi & Faruqi logo